 Violent groups should indeed be banned and their members locked up, but those who promote ideas in a peaceful manner should be dealt with differently, regardless of their association with dead figures who once preached armed struggle against the state.
 This is why banning groups like the Muslim Brotherhood, which hasn’t perpetrated an act of terrorism for decades and have given up revolutionary means to embrace political gradualism, would be so foolish.

-Of course, that would probably never happen, because people know better than to reflexively conflate Marxist politics or beliefs with illegal and criminal activities.
-But the tenor and pervasiveness of post-9/11 attitudes, rhetoric, and politics has impeded an equal approach to be extended to the crop of Muslim thinkers who condone violent change.
+But people know better than to reflexively conflate Marxist politics or beliefs with illegal and criminal activities.
+Yet the tenor and pervasiveness of post-9/11 attitudes, rhetoric, and politics has impeded an equal approach to the crop of Muslim thinkers who condone violent change.

-Marx and Bakunin were responding to a set of circumstances in which they believed only revolutionary violence could eliminate the prevailing cobweb of systemic societal problems.
+Marx and Bakunin believed that only revolutionary violence could eliminate the prevailing cobweb of systemic societal problems.
 They were certainly wrong on many counts as far as the ethics of violent implementations are concerned.
 Qutb was no better, but he too was responding to the political circumstances around him, about which he felt deeply disturbed.
 Combined with the personal effects of how this outside world interacted with his mind, a set of dangerous ideas and prescriptions came into being.
 Tracing the genealogy of these ideas and placing them in their proper place means engagement.
 Not censorship or denial.
 They are ideas to be assessed and grappled with, regardless of whether they come from a violent and disturbed Muslim or not.